Stable C ABI#

 );

-where TVMFFIAny, is a tagged union of all supported types, e.g. integers, floats, Tensors, strings, etc., and can be further extended to arbitrary user-defined types.
+where TVMFFIAny is a tagged union of all supported types, e.g. integers, floats, tensors, strings, and more, and can be extended to user-defined types.

-Built on top of this stable C ABI, TVM-FFI defines a common C ABI protocol for all functions, and further provides an extensible, performant, and ecosystem-friendly open solution for all.
+Built on top of this stable C ABI, TVM-FFI defines a common C ABI protocol for all functions and provides an extensible, performant, and ecosystem-friendly solution.

 The rest of this guide covers:

-The stable C layout and calling convention of
+• The stable C layout and calling convention of tvm_ffi_c_abi;

 Stable C Layout#

-TVM-FFI’s C ABI uses a stable layout for all the input and output arguments.
+TVM-FFI’s C ABI uses a stable layout for all input and output arguments.

 Layout of TVMFFIAny#